arronelab/PDownB/README.md

 - Minimum 2 alpha helices
 - Remove redundancy by using representative structures at 70 % sequence identity (i.e. use one structure to represent all lysozymes).

 The search produced **2367 entries** for which the coordinate (pdb) files were downloaded for analysis.
+- In PDB you will find these PDB files as they were submitted to the RCSB PDB.
+- In CA you will find the alpha-carbon backbone for each protein, as a .txt file.
+If the protein has multiple chains, we selected the first available chain.
+- In XYZ you will find the coordinate files for these backbone curves of each protein.
+- In SS you will find the secondary structure classification for each protein, where "-" denotes linker, "H" denotes alpha-helix, and "S" denotes beta-sheets.